neo-project/neo-express/docs/command-reference.md

 ### neo-express wallet export

-Similar the top-level `export` command described above, `wallet export` saves an existing NEO-Express wallet in the NEP-6 format that can be read by standard NEO tools.
+Similar the top-level `export` command described above, `wallet export` saves an existing Neo-Express wallet in the NEP-6 format that can be read by standard Neo tools.

 ## neo-express transfer

-The `transfer` command is used to transfer assets between accounts in a NEO-Express blockchain.
+The `transfer` command is used to transfer assets between accounts in a Neo-Express blockchain.
 The transfer command has four required arguments

 - The asset to transfer.
 This can be 'neo', 'gas' or the hash of a NEP-5 token